-- a) It is an Investment Entity that issued one or more classes of debt or equity interests to investors pursuant to a trust indenture or similar agreement and all of such interests were issued on or before 17 January, 2013. - b) Financial Institution was in existence as of 17January 2013, and has entered into a trust indenture or similar agreement that requires the Financial Institution to pay to investors holding substantially all of the interests in the Financial Institution, no later than a set date or period following the maturity of the last asset held by the Financial Institution, all amounts that such investors are entitled to receive from the Financial Institution. - c) The Financial Institution was formed and operated for the purpose of purchasing or acquiring specific types of debt instruments or interests therein and holding those assets subject to reinvestment only under prescribed circumstances to maturity. - d) Substantially all of the assets of the Financial Institution consist of debt instruments or interests therein. - e) All payments made to the investors of the Financial Institution (other than holders of a de minimis interest) are either cleared through a clearing organization or custodial institution that is a participating Financial Institution, reporting Model 1 Financial Institution, or U.S. financial institution or made through a transfer agent that is a
+a) It is a collective investment vehicle formed pursuant to a trust deed or similar fiduciary arrangement and is a Financial Institution because it is an Investment Entity that offers issued one or more classes of debt or equity interests primarily to unrelated investors, pursuant to a trust indenture or similar agreement and all of such interests were issued on or before 17 January, 2013.

-- participating Financial Institution, reporting Model 1 Financial Institution, or U.S Financial Institution. - f) The trustee or fiduciary is only authorised to engage in activities specifically designated in the trust deed or fiduciary arrangement.
+- b) The-Financial Institution was in existence as at 31 December 2011 of 17 January 2013, and has entered into a trust indenture or similar agreement that requires the Financial Institution's constitutional documents require that the entity liquidate on or prior Institution to a set date and do not permit amendmentspay to the constitutional documents, including the trust or other financial arrangement documents, without the agreement of all of the Financial Institution's investors- holding substantially all of the interests in the Financial Institution, no later than a set date or period following the maturity of the last asset held by the Financial Institution, all amounts that such investors are entitled to receive from the Financial Institution. - c) The Financial Institution was formed and operated for the purpose of purchasing, and did in fact purchase, or acquiring specific types of indebtednessdebt instruments or interests therein and holding those assets until the termination of the asset or the vehicle, subject to reinvestment only under prescribed circumstances, to maturity. - d) Substantially all of the assets of the Financial Institution consist of debt instruments or interests therein. - All payments made to the investors of the Financial Institution's investors Institution (other than holders of a de minimis interest) are either cleared through a clearing organisation, organization or made through a trustee, custodial institution that is a Participating participating Financial Institution, a Reporting eporting Model 1 Financial Institution, or U.S. financial institution or made through a UStransfer agent that is a participating Financial Institution, reporting Model 1 Financial Institution, or U.S Financial Institution. - The trustee or fiduciary is only authorised to engage in activities specifically designated in the trust deed or fiduciary arrangement.